wagtail/wagtail/docs/extending/generic_views.md

 You can define a `panels` or `edit_handler` attribute on the `ModelViewSet` or your Django model to use Wagtail's panels mechanism.
 For more details, see [](forms_panels_overview).

 If neither `panels` nor `edit_handler` is defined and the {meth}`~ModelViewSet.get_edit_handler` method is not overridden, the form will be rendered as a plain Django form.
 You can customise the form by setting the {attr}`~ModelViewSet.form_fields` attribute to specify the fields to be shown on the form.
 Alternatively, you can set the {attr}`~ModelViewSet.exclude_form_fields` attribute to specify the fields to be excluded from the form.
 If panels are not used, you must define `form_fields` or `exclude_form_fields`, unless {meth}`~ModelViewSet.get_form_class` is overridden.

+(modelviewset_copy)=

+### Copy view

+The copy view is enabled by default and will be accessible by users with the 'add' permission on the model.
+To disable it, set {attr}`~.ModelViewSet.copy_view_enabled` to `False`.

+The view's form will be generated in the same way as create or edit forms.
+To use a custom form, override the `copy_view_class` and modify the `form_class` property on that class.

 (modelviewset_inspect)=